ianmichels/marketo-measure-learn.en/help/installing/sandboxes/sharing-reports-sandboxes.md

 ---
 # Sharing Reports and Dashboards & Hiding Report Types (sandbox instance)

-This lesson covers the viewing and sharing of reports and dashboards in your Bizible development sandbox.
+This lesson covers the viewing and sharing of reports and dashboards in your Marketo Measure development sandbox.

 >[!VIDEO](https://video.tv.adobe.com/v/3414096/?quality=12&learn=on)